Follow our NBA Trade Rumors page that is updated daily with the latest trade rumors.

 New York Knicks

-That doesn’t leave much room for veterans such as 33-year-old swingman Courtney Lee or 30-year-old forward Lance Thomas.
-Lee is owed an affordable $12.8 million in 2019-20, while Thomas’ $7.6 million salary for next season is fully non-guaranteed until June 30.
-Both should be attractive trade chips for contenders, as Lee is a career 38.9 percent shooter from three-point range, while Thomas could provide salary relief and frontcourt insurance.
+That doesn’t leave much room for veteran 30-year-old forward Lance Thomas.
+Thomas is making a $7.6 million salary for next season is fully non-guaranteed until June 30.
+He may be an attractive trade chips for contenders, with Thomas providing salary relief and frontcourt insurance.

-Though Vardon reported in late October that the Cavaliers front office “is still committed to winning this year rather than tearing down,” that shouldn’t be the case once the calendar flips to 2019.
-With only $3.4 million of Korver’s $7.5 million salary for 2019-20 fully guaranteed, he’ll be a coveted target for any contender in need of more shooting.
-Smith’s history of gaffes may make him less marketable, but only $3.9 million of his $15.7 million salary for 2019-20 is guaranteed, which could have appeal for teams in need of cap space.
+Though Vardon reported in late October that the Cavaliers front office “is still committed to winning this year rather than tearing down,” that shouldn’t be the case anymore.
+The blockbuster move would be to flip Kevin Love, who signed a four-year, $120 million extension this past July, although Bleacher Report’s Ken Berger reports that may not be easy.
+Smith’s history of gaffes could reduce his appeal on the market as well, but only $3.9 million of his $15.7 million salary for 2019-20 is guaranteed, which could have appeal for teams in need of cap space.

-Lopez is in the final year of his four-year, $54 million contract, which could make him expendable at the trade deadline, particularly if the Bulls want to insert Carter in the starting lineup.
+Lopez is in the final year of his four-year, $54 million contract, which should make him expendable at the trade deadline.
 It’s difficult to imagine much of a market developing for Felicio, but if the Bulls are wary about their ability to retain Portis in restricted free agency this coming summer, he could likewise be dangled to fetch draft compensation in return.
+The Bulls have also been shopping Parker, per Joe Cowley of the Chicago Sun-Times, but his market has been “quiet” in the midst of a disappointing 2018-19 season.

 New Orleans Pelicans